 There's also the super-cool display key, of course.

 BMW is offering a lot of technology through its cars.
 There's integration of a number of different systems and with the launch of the new Live Cockpit and BMW Operating System 7.0, BMW is setting out the digital future for its vehicles.
+That's evolving now the system is a year old.

 Cockpit Live Professional brings a new modern driver display that's fully digital, allowing a more dynamic view that extends beyond the restrictions of physical dials.
-It's a slightly conservative application, especially compared to the full colour mapping offered by rivals Audi with its Virtual Cockpit, but with a consistent theme running across all screens - including rear entertainment screens, it looks good.
+It's a slightly conservative application, especially compared to the full colour mapping offered by rivals Audi with its Virtual Cockpit, but with a consistent theme running across all screens - including rear entertainment screens - it looks good.

 But we do like that the iDrive controller exists in some form, meaning that if you've been in a BMW at any point in recent years, you'll probably find the new system intuitive and pretty easy to use.
-The important thing is that the core systems are good: mapping is good, it's clear and finding addresses is easy; driving instructions are clear and the accompanying visuals make driving with the car's core systems a pleasure.
+The important thing is that the core systems are good: mapping is clear and finding addresses is easy; driving instructions are clear and the accompanying visuals make driving with the car's core systems a pleasure.

 That's important when some of the alternative approaches - like Apple CarPlay - cost extra in the long run, meaning you might be happy not to spend more money to use them.